VerdictAI

 What size camping kettle do I need?

-Are whistling kettles worth it for camping?
+Are whistling kettles practical for camping?